alexandria-p/ContentWarning-KeepCameraAfterDeath/README.md

 **v2.0.0**
 - Allow recovery of multiple cameras in a single round
-- Add compatibility with ContentPOVs (a mod that was overriding the vanilla functionality of the PickupSpawner that I was piggy-backing for this mod)
+- Add compatibility with ContentPOVs mod

 **v1.3.0**
 - Include MMHOOK_Assembly-CSharp.dll in project files, so package dependency on Hamunii-AutoHookGenPatcher-1.0.4 can be removed (in preparation to upload to Steam workshop)